Parent Pay Parent Pay Search this website Open Mobile menu

 Rounders

-• Be able to throw a rounders ball over a variety of distances effectively under pressure.
+• Demonstrate how to throw a rounders ball over a variety of distances effectively under pressure.

-• Be able to field a ball efficiently making the correct decision on where to throw the ball.
+• Demonstrate how to field a ball efficiently, making the correct decision on where to throw the ball.

 • Understand the rules of rounders and be able to position themselves appropriately according to their strengths and weaknesses, in the field and the batting line up.

-• Be able to apply tactics when in the field to prevent players scoring rounders against their team.
+• Apply tactics when in the field to prevent players scoring rounders against their team.

-• Understand how to play in all positions in the field.
+• Show an understanding of how to play in all positions in the field.

-• Understand the correct technique of batting and aim to strike the ball in an appropriate place to score.
+• Demonstrate the correct technique of batting and aim to strike the ball in an appropriate place to score.

 GCSE Physical Education